 Dr. Robbins uses state of the art holmium laser lithotripsy surgery for removal of kidney stones.

 Miami urologists David Robbins, MD and Amery Wirtshafter, MD specialize in the minimally invasive treatment of kidney stones.
 Using the state of the art technology, our board-certified urologists have the specialized training and skills necessary to assist patients even with complex stones to become stone free with minimal impact on their daily lives.
 When choosing a urologist to treat kidney stones, it is highly recommended to seek urologists such as Dr. Robbins and Dr. Wirtshafter who specialize in kidney stone diagnosis and treatment to maximize your probability of a successful outcome and avoid the complications of kidney stone treatment.
+When it comtes to improved outcomes following surgery for kidney stones, expeience does matter.
+Please call our Miami office today to schedule an appointment with one of our kidney stone treatment specialists.

 Kidney stones (urinary calculi) are stones formed from concentrated levels of minerals typically found in the urine such as calcium and uric acid.
 If these minerals concentrate to high enough levels they will crystallize and accumulate into larger stone-like structures known as urinary calculi.
 They can form anywhere in the urinary tract from the kidneys down to the ureters and bladder.
 The most common type of stone is made up of calcium oxalate followed in order of decreasing frequency by uric acid, infectious stones known as "struvite" stones and cystine stones.
 Urinary calculi can range in size from just a few millimeters to several centimeters occupying the entire collecting system of the kidney.
 Kidney stones are responsible for a tremendous burden to society equaling billions of dollars a year in health care costs and missed work days.